Sedation General Dentistry

 Sedation dentistry or “sleep dentistry” refers to using medication to help our patients relax, decrease anxiety or even be put to sleep during dental procedures.
 There are various kinds of sedation, such as nitrous oxide (often called “laughing gas”), oral sedatives, intra-venous (moderate sedation), and general anesthesia.

-The Mogelof Dental Group has taken hours of courses in the use of oral (conscious) sedation, commonly referred to as “Sleep Dentistry“.
+The Mogelof Dental Group, LLC has taken hours of courses in the use of oral (conscious) sedation, commonly referred to as “Sleep General Dentistry“.
 Sedation is usually used for extensive procedures or patients who are particularly uncomfortable or nervous with treatment.

 Advantages to patients include: